ParleNY

 Spread the love

-Gravesend Houses are located in the Gravesend neighborhood of Brooklyn, bordered by West 33rd Street, Neptune Avenue, and Bayview Avenue.
-Built in 1954, the development consists of multiple buildings with hundreds of units, housing thousands of residents.
+The Gravesend Houses are located in the Gravesend neighborhood in the Bronx.
+These houses are bordered by West 33rd Street, Neptune Avenue, and Bayview Avenue.
+Built in 1954, the number of buildings and residents at these houses is unclear, but it is estimated that it consists of multiple buildings, hundreds of units, and thousands of residents.
+These houses were constructed on land that was once part of the 17th century town of Gravesend.

 Total